 Home to 1.5 million people, Glasnevin Cemetery and Museum has no shortage of stories to tell.

 The unique Victorian grounds hold an incredible natural beauty; memorial walls, tombstones, yew trees and flowers can be seen row after row and the atmosphere in the cemetery is truly stunning.
 Who knew that you could spend hours exploring a cemetery?

 Glasnevin Cemetery is home to some of Ireland’s most famous figures in political history, from “The Liberator” Daniel O’Connell and revolutionary leader Michael Collins to former Taoiseach Éamon De Valera.

-The museum’s tour guides are brimming with enthusiasm and it’s definitely a family-friendly attraction too.
+Glasnevin’s tour guides are brimming with enthusiasm and it’s definitely a family-friendly attraction too.
+You can also book tickets for the museum itself.
 Incidentally, it’s actually a wonderful spot for a stroll if you want to get away from the hustle and bustle of the city.
 The Glasnevin Trust itself is the largest provider of funeral services in Ireland and serves a massive 2,500 burials and 1,300 cremations annually.

 Did you know that there are approximately 6408 Kavanaghs in Glasnevin Cemetery?
 Who knows how many of our relatives are buried there!

 Monday – Sunday: 10am – 5pm (Including Bank Holidays)

 More information on planning a visit here.